The Role of Sequence Information in Minimal Models of Molecular Assembly: Model Definitions

-By this definition, the first tile added in an empty configuration can be placed in any coordinate, at any orientation.
+By this definition, the first tile added in an empty configuration can be placed at any coordinate, in any orientation.
 The set of assembled configurations for an instance of the backboned aTAM is defined as the set containing all terminal configurations for all complete trajectories generated by the backboned aTAM instance.
 The set of assembled shapes for a backboned aTAM instance is thus the set containing all shapes of assembled configurations of the backboned aTAM instance.

-We further define a model that we call the sequenced aTAM, which serves as a null model against which features of the backboned aTAM can be compared.
+We further define a model that we call the sequenced aTAM, which retains the sequence of the backboned aTAM, but not the backbone constraints.
 The definition of a sequenced aTAM instance, along with the definition of its complete trajectories, are as follows.
-A \textbf{sequenced aTAM instance} is a 3-tuple $(\mathcal{A}, Q, g)$ (and hence it has identical descriptors to a backboned aTAM instance).
-The key difference lies in the definition of a complete trajectory for the sequenced aTAM, which does not mandate that tiles are placed adjacent to the previous tile.
+A \textbf{sequenced aTAM instance} is a 3-tuple $(\mathcal{A}, Q, g)$ (with $\mathcal{A}, Q, g$ defined identically to a backboned aTAM instance) that generates a set of complete trajectories obeying Definition \ref{def:sequence_complete}, rather than Definition \ref{def:backbone_complete}.